matkoniecz/quick-beautiful/README.md

 # Exercises

-All images below were creared using code from this repository.
+All images below were created using code from this repository.

 ![mandelbrot_-_zoomed.png](mandelbrot_-_zoomed.png)